 Note that because there is no new replacement for the Traffic APIs (Traffic Icons and Segment Flow Data), those will remain available on the Developer Portal under the name Online Traffic.

 Q: What does it cost to get started?

 A: Nothing!
 You can register and open an account, obtain our an evaluation API key, and access documentation, FAQs, and user forums for free.
 Once you have tested your application and determined it is ready for full-scale production you can contact a sales representative who will assist you with getting production API keys and estimating the cost of using our APIs in production mode.

 Q: How do I get an API key?

-A: Go to developer.tomtom.com and click the ‘register’ button to open an account.
-Once you are logged in, go to My Account to get your Map Toolkit API evaluation key!
+A: Go to developer.tomtom.com and click the "register" button to open an account.
+Once you are logged in, go to My Account and choose what API evaluation key to request.
 (Note that keys can take up to 24 hours to be approved.)

-Q: How am I notified when changes are made to the Map Toolkit API?
+Q: How am I notified when changes are made to APIs?

-A: Registered users are informed of breaking changes via email.
-However, you can keep up with all of our updates and upgrades by following our Twitter stream.
+A: Production users are informed of breaking changes via email and given time to respond and react.
 The documentation for each API also has a "Release Notes" section, if you miss an update.